 4. Piggyback on another post youve written

 Did you write a post a few weeks or a few months ago that could use an update?
 Make that update now as a separate post that links back to the original.
-(Note to self: you need to post the update on your blog comment spam post.
-It will only take 10 minutes!)
-Its a lot easier to comment on something without having to re-create the setup and background information.
+It's a lot easier to comment on something without having to re-create the setup and background information.
 If you do this, you have to make sure youre adding value for your readers and not just rehashing the same old thing.

 5. Piggyback on a post someone else has written